postmannen/steward/README.md

 `central.REQHello.EventNACK`

-For CliCommand message to a node named "ship1" of type Command and it wants an Ack.
+For CliCommand message to a node named "ship1" of type Event and it wants an Ack.

-`ship1.REQCliCommand.CommandACK`
+`ship1.REQCliCommand.EventACK`

 ## TODO

-### Services at startup of Steward.
-Could be implemented by having a local folder of messages to go through at startup.
-What is needed

-- A Handler that writes to this folder.
-- A Handler that can check what is in this folder.
-- A Handler to remove messages from this folder.

 ### Add Op option the remove messages from the queue on nodes